 Hello!

 I’m a PhD student at Stony Brook University in the Department of Political Science.
-I study political behavior in the context of decision making, using methods from political psychology and behavioral economics.
-I am particularly interested in the ability of citizens in democracies to effectively address collective risks.
-My work focuses on exploring the relationship between political preferences and economic preferences, specifically by testing the compatibility of standard political psychology self-report batteries and economic lottery choices.
+I study political decision making using methods from political psychology and behavioral economics.
+I am particularly interested in the expression of political preferences.
+My work explores the relationship between political preferences, social norms, psychological dispositions, and economic preferences.
 I am also interested in the evolving political discourse and policy action around climate change, technological innovation, disease outbreaks, terrorism, population growth, resource distribution, and similar collective risks.

-- Do context-neutral economic preferences predict context-laden political preferences?
+1. Can context-neutral economic preferences and value statements predict context-laden political preferences?

-- What role do political engagement and socially learning what goes with what reshape this relationship?
+2. How do political engagement and the social learning of “what goes with what” reshape this relationship?

 I did my undergraduate studies at the University of New Hampshire, where I majored in political science and international affairs with minors in philosophy, economics, and American history.
 All of these disciplines and more inform my work today and help me to explore the complexities of the political decision making.